Ahmedd-Youssef/multimedia-project/README.md

 ---
-## This Porgram Convert Text-To-Voice
+## This Porgram Convert Text-To-Voice By Sample GUI
 ### Using Tkinter in Python
 ---
 ```python